southwick-associates/implan/README.md

 # implan

-A Southwick-only R package that streamlines the process of working with Implan.
-It also provides some convenience functions for writing results to Excel worksheets.
+A Southwick-only R package to streamline Implan work, also providing functions for writing results to Excel worksheets.

 ## Installation

+From the R console:

 ```r
 install.packages("remotes")